WebAssembly Diversification for Malware Evasion: Diversification for Malware Evasion in WebAssembly

 \section{Diversification for Malware Evasion in WebAssembly}

+In this section, we explain a technique for potential attackers to craft a WebAssembly binary that evades detection (steps 4, 5 and 6 in \autoref{attack-model}).

-In \autoref{generic} we illustrate our generic architecture for malware evasion.
+In \autoref{generic} we illustrate our generic architecture for the malware evasion component.
 The workflow starts by passing a WebAssembly malware binary to a software diversifier (1).
 The diversifier generates binary variants, which are passed to a malware oracle (2).
-The oracle returns labeling feedback for the binary variant: malware or benignware .
+The oracle returns labeling feedback for the binary variant: malware or benignware.
 The oracle result is the input for a fitness function that steers the construction of a new binary on top of the previously diversified one.
-This process is repeated until the malware oracle marks the mutated binary as benign (4).
+This process is repeated until the malware oracle marks the mutated binary as benign or a timeout is reached (4).
 For the sake of open science and for fostering research on this important topic, our implementation is made publicly available on GitHub: \repourl.